yash-sharma1/docs-site/docs/faq.md

 - Side: buy or sell
 - Price: only limit price orders are supported in Binance Chain v1.0 Amount
-- Time In Force: Binance DEX supports `Immediate Or Cancel` (IOC) and `Good Till Cancel` (GTC) orders.
-GTC orders can quote on the exchange until they are filled by the opposite orders satisfying the limit price, or canceled by client themselves, or expire after 72 hours after 00:00 (UTC).
+- Time In Force: Binance DEX supports `Immediate Or Cancel` (IOC) and `Good Till Expiry` (GTE) orders.
+GTE orders can quote on the exchange until they are filled by the opposite orders satisfying the limit price, or canceled by client themselves, or expire after 72 hours after 00:00 (UTC).
 Check the "What is `Order Expire`" section of the FAQ for more information.